 Advanced records management allows customization for industry-specific needs, like tracking certifications or licenses.
 The system automatically updates and alerts users when certifications are nearing expiration, preventing compliance issues.

-2. Payroll & Compensation
+2. Payroll & compensation

 Payroll management in an HR system automates wage calculations, tax deductions, and benefits processing, ensuring accuracy and compliance.
 It integrates seamlessly with attendance data to calculate hourly pay or bonuses, reducing errors.